-Launched by supermodel Iman Abdulmajid in 1994, Iman Cosmetics champions Black beauty with an inclusive and comprehensive line of cosmetics and skincare.
-Prompted by her experience of struggling to find make-up artists on set who knew how to best work with her complexion, the model founded Iman Cosmetics to give women of colour access to an extensive range of make-up.
+Launched by Somali supermodel Iman Abdulmajid in 1994, Iman Cosmetics champions Black beauty with an inclusive and comprehensive line of cosmetics and skincare.
+Prompted by her experiences on photo shoots with top make-up artists who didn’t have any foundations in their kit that would work for her skin, the model founded Iman Cosmetics to give women of colour access to an extensive range of make-up.
 From electric eye shadow palettes to hydrating matte lipsticks, the collection runs the gamut.
-The line is best known for its foundations, with 11 shades available in powder, cream or liquid form, in addition to BB Creams, concealers and contouring tools.
+The line is best known for its foundations, with 16 shades available in powder, cream or liquid form, in addition to BB Creams, concealers and contouring tools.

 Second to None Cream to Powder Foundation, £24.50

 Launched in March 2020, The Glowcery was founded to offer a range of products that nourish the skin in the same way that you’d like to feed your body — with nutrient-rich, vitamin-filled ingredients.
 A vegan, cruelty-free and natural superfood skincare brand, The Glowcery’s range of face oils, lip scrubs and balms use only the best natural ingredients and are packaged in vibrant, fully recyclable materials.
 Employing the richest, most effective superfood ingredients such as avocado, hemp, green tea and marula, The Glowcery’s products promise to treat your skin to a boost of radiance.

 Clean Greens Superfood Serum Facial Oil, £33

 Mum Bub Hub